SamsonIdowu/SamsonIdowu/README.md

 - I hate reading other people's code.

-- I have several industry certifications; but I prefer to focus my time and energy on learning new skills rather than trying to write exams, as I believe that the one true validation for my skills is DELIVERY.
+- I have several industry certifications; but I prefer to focus my time and energy on learning new skills rather than trying to write exams, as I believe that the one true validation for my skills is *DELIVERY*.

 - I am a skilled Network Engineer (Cisco), System Administrator (Windows & Linux), Penetration Tester, proficient in identifying and exploiting vulnerabilities in systems and networks.
 I have a long array of tools I am proficient with; however, I will spare you the misery of reading through them.